YiZ279/HSG-Alarm-Clock-2021/README.md

 There are five files distributed within this repository.
 "README.md" is used for a project description as well as instructions.
 "XX.ipynb" and "XX.py" contain code.

 ## Installations
-To do our analysis we used these programs:
+To do our analysis we used the following programs:
 * Python 3.9 (This program was developed for and tested with Python 3.9.
 The program may also work with previous Python versions, but this was not tested.)
 * Anaconda 3
 * Jupyter Notebook